DenLilleMand/blog/README.md

 For the build status badge i used the jenkins plugin: embeddable-build-status-badges, then i changed the security on the jenkins server to matrix-based and for the anonymous user tagged the ones:

-Overordnet: Read
+1. Overordnet: Read

-Job: ViewStatus
+2. Job: ViewStatus

-Job: Read
+3. Job: Read

-Visninger: Read
+4. Visninger: Read

+Then i went into the job, and then inside of the branch(because of i have a multi branch project it is nested further) and there is a new icon called embeddable build status blabla, on that page it gives various embeddables that you can copy paste into html, markdown etc.